darshand15/darshand15.github.io/_projects/1_Capstone_project.md

 ## Conclusion

-The project successfully achieved the research and development of techniques to automatically convert the sequential source code to its functionally accurate parallel equivalent with a substantial performance speedup (up to 500 times for larger data), thereby enabling the efficient and effective utilization of the underlying hardware resources.
+The project successfully achieved the research and development of techniques to automatically convert sequential source code into its functionally accurate parallel equivalent with a substantial performance speedup (up to 500 times for large data), thereby enabling the efficient and effective utilization of the underlying hardware resources.